Governance and future of the blue economy in the Mediterranean region: possible scenarios, opportunities and tools

 – In this sense, the MCA claims for a support to all activities affected by the Covid-19 crisis, with a specific focus on supporting sustainable tourism, green and blue economy, sustainable mobility, and biodiversity protection that are key elements of the sustainable development of the basin.
 The MCA also reminds the need to quickly make available funds to the “ready to start” actions and projects – and bring no cuts to cohesion funds.

-• “Inter-governmental coordination of European foreign policy to ensure the efficiency of the measures and policies adopted, and effective institutionalization of the UfM to enable projects to be coordinated, otherwise their results will be scattered and meagre.Thus Euro-Mediterranean cooperation depends on two closely interrelated levels: on the one hand, the coordination of European foreign policies (the will of the states on the northern shore) with regard to cooperation within the UfM, which, in order to be consistent and produce more substantive results, need a genuine institutionalization of this Macro-region (the will of the states on the southern shore) in order to ensure the governance of the policies and projects to be developed.A voluntary commitment on the part of the Member States is essential in order to meet the challenges of the Mediterranean basin’.
+– The MCA, gathering most networks of local and regional authorities in the Mediterranean, will be ready to be considered and consulted when time comes to elaborate governance strategies at the basin level working alongside the UfM, as already recommended in the ARLEM report on Mediterranean integration (2020).
+MCA – Mediterranean Cooperation Alliance - “Inter-governmental coordination of European foreign policy to ensure the efficiency of the measures and policies adopted, and effective institutionalization of the UfM to enable projects to be coordinated, otherwise their results will be scattered and meagre.Thus Euro-Mediterranean cooperation depends on two closely interrelated levels: on the one hand, the coordination of European foreign policies (the will of the states on the northern shore) with regard to cooperation within the UfM, which, in order to be consistent and produce more substantive results, need a genuine institutionalization of this Macro-region (the will of the states on the southern shore) in order to ensure the governance of the policies and projects to be developed.A voluntary commitment on the part of the Member States is essential in order to meet the challenges of the Mediterranean basin’.
 CCDRAlentejo